The History of Sandwich Police Department

 In 2000 Michael Miller was appointed Chief of Police.
 He retired in 2009.

-In 2010 Robert Palmeroy served as the Interim Chief of Police.
+In early 2010 Robert Palmeroy served as the Interim Chief of Police.
 Chief Palmeroy had previously completed a career with the Plymouth Police Department.

 In 2010 Peter N. Wack was appointed Chief of Police.
 Chief Wack had previously completed a career with the Connecticut State Police.

 In 2012 the first narcotics canine, Koda, was added to the department.
 She was assigned to work with Officer Matthew O’Brien.

 In 2015 a new Community Service Officer position was created.
 Officer Lauren Gilrein was assigned to this new position.